 After the picnic bounced around sites from Tulsa to Kansas City to Willie's own Pedernales Country Club, the event found a new home in Luckenbach from 1995 through 1999.
 In '96, Waylon Jennings made his only trip to the small town he helped make famous.

 In 2003, the picnic was held at Two River Canyon outside Spicewood, Texas.
 The event was a success, but a massive traffic jam on Texas 71 caused by concert goers was a deal breaker for several would-be attendants.

 Billy Bob's Texas, 2004

 In 2004, Willie moved the party to to the Fort Worth Stockyards behind Billy Bob's Texas.
 Finally, there was real air conditioning just a few feet away-- a novelty for the picnic.
 The large condensed crowd was a challenge for downtown Fort Worth but the picnic came back to the Stockyards for two more years.

 Austin 360 Amphitheater

 For the last few years, the 360 Amphitheater has been the home of Willie's 4th of July Picnic.

 This year, due to the COVID-19 pandemic, the 4th of July picnic will be held online with a livestream concert and archival footage of memorable moments throughout the history of the Picnic.
 Sheryl Crow, Ziggy Marley, Margo Price, Steve Earle and Kurt Vile, Lukas Nelson & Promise of the Real, Particle Kid and, of course, Willie Nelson and Family are all set to perform.

 Like always, they're all renegade artists who play by their own rules.
 No matter where the picnic is held, the independent spirit will always live on.

-Tickets for the 2019 Willie Nelson 4th of July Picnic are on sale here.
+Tickets for the 2020 virtual Willie Nelson 4th of July Picnic are on sale here.